Frame17/finance-tweet-dispatcher/README.md

 This project is a financial tweet dispatcher built with Kotlin and Spark using Kafka.
-The dispatcher streams the tweets from the general Kafka topic, classifies and routes them to different Kafka topics based on the classification result.
+The dispatcher streams the tweets from the general Kafka topic, classifies and routes them to specific Kafka topics based on the classification result.
 A simple classifier is trained beforehand on a financial tweet dataset.

 ## Dataset